paritytech/substrate/srml/contract/COMPLEXITY.md

 Because calling into the supervisor requires invoking a wasm VM, the actual complexity of invocation depends on the actual VM used for the runtime/supervisor.
 Wasmi will reserve a relatively large chunk of memory for the stack before execution of the code, although it's of constant size.

-The size of the arguments and the return value depends on the exact function in question and typically can be considered as a constant.
+The size of the arguments and the return value depends on the exact function in question, but can be considered as a constant.

-**complexity**: Memory and computational complexity *typically* can be considered as a constant.
+**complexity**: Memory and computational complexity can be considered as a constant.

 # `AccountDb`